Skyler Bowlin

-Skyler Bowlin (born July 7, 1989) is an American professional basketball player for the Bakken Bears of the Danish Basketligaen.
-Bowlin plays at both the point guard and shooting guard positions.
+Skyler Bowlin (born July 13, 1989) is an American professional basketball coach and former player.
+He is currently head coach for the Bakken Bears of the Danish Basketligaen.
+Bowlin played at both the point guard and shooting guard positions during his professional career.

 Professional career

 In the 2015–16 season, he was named the Basketligan Finals MVP after he won the Basketligan with the Södertälje Kings.
 After the season in Sweden ended, he signed with Gießen 46ers for the 2016–17 season.
 In 33 games, Bowlin averaged 8.8 points and 4.1 assists for Gießen.

 On May 13, 2017, Bowlin signed with Science City Jena for the 2017–18 season.
 He averaged 11.6 points and 5.2 assists per game.
 Bowlin signed a two-year deal with s.Oliver Würzburg on May 25, 2018.

 On July 19, 2020, Bowlin officially signed with Iraklis of the Greek Basket League.
 On February 18, 2021, Bowlin parted ways with the Greek club.
 Following a stint at Basket Zielona Góra in Poland, Bowlin returned to the German Bundesliga, agreeing terms with the Telekom Baskets Bonn in June 2021.

-In June 2022, he inked a two-year deal with the Bakken Bears of the Danish Basketligaen.
+In June 2022, he signed a two-year deal with the Bakken Bears of the Danish Basketligaen.

+Coaching career

+On June 8, 2025, he was announced as the head coach of the Bakken Bears of the Danish Basketligaen following his retirement from professional basketball.